ZynarX/console-game-engine/README.md

 ## OVERVIEW

-This is a *fuly functional console-based game engine* that allows developers to:
+This is a *fully functional console-based game engine* that allows developers to:

  - Create maps using `.txt` files
  - Place entities like monsters and items